 Contact Lenses Pros and Cons

-- Eliminate the need to wear glasses and are invisible
+- Eliminates the need to wear glasses and are invisible

-- Regularly replacing contact lenses can be expensive
+- Regularly replacing contacts lenses can be expensive

-- Maintenance is more complicated, requiring daily disinfecting
+- Maintenance can be complicated, requiring daily disinfection

-- Discomfort of taking them in and out of the eye twice a day
+- Discomfort taking the lenses in and out daily

 Glasses Pros and Cons

-- Zero side effects as they don’t touch the eye
+- Zero side effects, as they do not touch the eye

-- Lenses can be changed as your eyes change
+- Lenses can be changed if your prescription changes.

-- Are expensive and lenses must be replaced often
+- Are costly and lenses need to be replaced often yearly

 LASIK Pros and Cons

-Finally, let’s take a look at some of the LASIK pros and cons to help you decide what’s best.
+If you are ready to consider an alternative to glasses and contacts, let's take a look at some of the pros and cons of LASIK:

-- One surgery can fix eye problems for decades
+- One surgery can fix your problems for decades

-- Most cost-effective option over the course of a lifetime
+- More cost-effective over the course of a lifetime.

 - Requires surgery

-- Temporary mild side effects may occur after surgery
+- Temporary mild side effects following the surgery

 Contacts vs Glasses vs LASIK: What to Choose?